DevlessTeam/docs/services.md

 You may have noticed the `docs:UI` button on each service listed on the **All Service** section.
 Clicking on this lists out all the methods you currently have in the **ActionClass** of that service on adding another this will be automagically added with the docs as well.

 The `index.blade/php` is the file responsible for the rendering of this docs

-You may customise this to serve as an Admin panel for that particular service/Module.
+You may customize this to serve as an Admin panel for that particular service/Module.

+ You can do this using plain HTML CSS and JS .
+There are a few inbuilt helpers that may make creating the interface alot easier

 **Modules**